In 2022, Second Echo Ensemble and Performing Lines TAS will tour a new family friendly performance across Tasmania.

-Challenging the way we view people living with disability, The STARE addresses uncomfortable and too often unspoken ‘norms’.
-Through a series of portraits, audio/video recordings and live workshops/performances the project creates conversation to reconstruct what is normal.
-Dedicated to reflecting the diverse world we live in, The STARE celebrates difference and brings thought-provoking portraits of disability to shop fronts, galleries, billboards, personal and public screens.
+Challenging the way we view people living with disability, The STARE addresses uncomfortable and too often unspoken 'norms.'
+Through a series of portraits, audio/video recordings, and live workshops/performances, the project creates conversation to reconstruct what is normal.
+Dedicated to reflecting the diverse world we live in, The STARE celebrates difference.

 Partners: Tasmanian Museum and Art Gallery, Win TV, GO Transit, City of Hobart, Preset Gallery

-Lead Creatives: Kelly Drummond Cawthon, Paul Hedley Roberts, Amanda Hodder
+Lead Creatives: Kelly Drummond Cawthon, Michael Fortescue, Paul Hedley Roberts with Amanda Hodder

 -Elise Romaszko-

-Lead Creatives: Elise Romaszko, Michelle Boyd, Michelle Maynard, Julia Drouhin, HK Vermeulen
+Lead Creatives: Elise Romaszko, Julia Drouhin, Michael Fortescue, Roz Wren

 Partners: Ten Days on the Island, City of Hobart